 analysis on the Internet, and basic skills to obtain new knowledge

 from massive information for the forthcoming information society.

 Theme, Goals, Methods

-technologies and large-scale data analysis.
+understanding of networking technologies and large-scale data analysis.

 The lecture slide materials will be provided online.